 I like my clam chowder thick and hearty with lots of chunks of potatoes.
 A little bit of bacon sprinkled on top is pretty good too! 🙂

 The fresh thyme, bay leaves, garlic, onions and celery really do a fantastic job of making this taste something spectacular!
+I know you'll love this recipe!

 If you've never made clam chowder yourself before, it's a lot easier than you'd think.
 Also it really doesn't take that long to cook when compared to other homemade soup and stew recipes.